Impurity effect as a probe for the pairing symmetry of graphene-based superconductors: Results and Discussion

-The numerical results for the impurity effect in the extended $s$-wave pairing are displayed in Fig.~4.
+The numerical results for the impurity effect in the extended $s$-wave pairing are displayed in Fig.\ref{fig4}.
 Here the LDOS spectra behave $U$-shaped thus the system is fully gapped.
-As the chemical potential is small, the superconducting coherence peaks are enhanced greatly due to the impurity scattering.
-While when the chemical potential increases to $1.8$ and $2.8$, as is seen, the coherence peaks are significantly suppressed.
-Note that, here for all of the parameters we considered, no in-gap resonance peaks exist, which is significantly different from the cases of the $p+ip$-wave and $d+id$-wave pairing symmetries.
-For the case of $\mu=2.8$, there also exist some small peaks inside the gap, while the intensity is rather weak and is difficult to be detected.
-The numerical results for the cases of the $f$-wave pairing symmetry are presented in Fig.~5.
+As the impurity scattering potential become larger, the superconducting coherence peaks are suppressed due to the impurity scattering.
+Note that, here for all of the parameters we considered, no in-gap resonance peaks exist, which is significantly different from the cases of the $d+id$-wave pairing symmetry.
+The numerical results for the cases of the $f$-wave pairing symmetry are presented in Fig.\ref{fig5}.
 Generally the numerical results are qualitatively the same with those of extended $s$-wave pairing, except that for the case of $f$-wave pairing, the system is nodal.